Adult Primary Care Clinic PCMH

 What is your Medical Home’s responsibility?

-- Help you address any health issues you have throughout your lifespan by providing complete care and self-management support.
+- Help you address any health issues including behavioral health needs you have throughout your lifespan by providing complete care and self-management support.

 - Help you find resources in your community that benefit you and your family.

 - Offer services you want or need from any member of the medical team in a timely manner.